vish9812/analog/README.md

 - **Log File Comparison**:

-  - **Compare Two Log Files**: Compare two log files and see newly added or removed log entries.
+  - **Compare Two Log Files**: Compare two log files and identify what changed by reviewing newly added or removed log entries.

 - **Create and Download a Filtered Subset**: Define filtering criteria to extract a specific subset of logs.
 You can also compare two subsets of a single log file to track changes.

-- **Time Jumps**: Navigate through log data in subsets repeating after every few minutes.
+- **Time Jumps**: Navigate through log data in subsets whenever there is a break of more than 13 minutes.

 - **Highlighted JSON Syntax**: Log entries with JSON data are automatically highlighted for improved readability.